 By blending millennia of traditional knowledge about ecology with modern technology and research, these practices are helping to protect Australia’s fragile environments for our future.

-Previously on show at the National Museum of Australia, 22 November 2013 to 20 July 2014
+On Country was previously on show at the National Museum of Australia from 22 November 2013 to 20 July 2014.

 by Barbara Paulson, Curator, Australian and Torres Strait Islander Program, The Museum magazine, Issue Four, September 2013–February 2014